 Kevin regularly advises owners, architects, engineers and contractors in the negotiation, drafting and interpretation of procurement and construction agreements, including those in significant public transportation, P3 and hydro-electric energy infrastructure projects.
 He has provided advice to governments and government agencies across Canada in the negotiation and drafting of construction agreements for civil works projects, athletic facilities and public housing projects, and drafted procurement policies for public and institutional clients, including municipalities and universities.
 Kevin has also published articles in the areas of construction contracts, international trade and professional liability, and has lectured frequently in the Construction Association of Nova Scotia and industry seminars on the resolution of construction disputes, the law of tendering and construction contracts, as well as electronic and traditional procurement methods.

-Kevin is a member of the Nova Scotia Barristers’ Society, the Law Society of Newfoundland and Labrador and the Canadian Bar Association, where he was chair of the Nova Scotia Construction and Infrastructure Law Section from 2017 until 2019 and chair of the planning committee for the 2018 National Construction and Infrastructure Law Conference in Halifax.
-Active in university affairs, Kevin served for many years as Secretary of the Board of Governors of the University of King’s College, where he was a member of several university committees, including the Executive Committee and the Board of Appeal and Discipline, which he chaired.
-Kevin co-founded and continues to teach the course in Construction Law in the Schulich School of Law at Dalhousie University, where he previously taught Civil Trial Practice for several years.
-Kevin is also a director of the Supply Chain Management Association of Nova Scotia.
+Kevin is a member of the Nova Scotia Barristers’ Society, the Law Society of Newfoundland and Labrador and the Canadian Bar Association, where he was chair of the Nova Scotia Construction and Infrastructure Law Section from 2017 until 2019.
+Active in university affairs, Kevin served for many years as Secretary of the Board of Governors of the University of King’s College, and he co-founded the course in Construction Law in the Schulich School of Law at Dalhousie University, where he previously taught Civil Trial Practice for several years.